worldweb/loan-calculator-wp/readme.txt

 * Responsive ready

 **Best Used For**
-* Bank loans websites
+* Bank loan websites
 * Real estate websites
 * Auto and car loan website
-* Finance related website
+* Finance-related website
-* Any website which offer loans
+* Any website that offers loans

 **Shortcode**